SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/y_car.md

 ---
-uid: y_equipment
+uid: y_car
-title: y_equipment
+title: y_car
-keywords: mdoprovider mdo provider y_equipment
+keywords: mdoprovider mdo provider y_car
 description: Extra tables lists.
 List names are 'y_xyz' - based on the custom table name.
 Contents of the list are based on the display_field for the table so.generated: true so.topic: reference so.envir: onsite, online
 ---

-# "y_equipment" MDO List
+# "y_car" MDO List
 Extra tables lists.
 List names are 'y_xyz' - based on the custom table name.
 Contents of the list are based on the display_field for the table

 Implemented by the <see cref="T:SuperOffice.CRM.Lists.ExtraTableDropdownProvider">ExtraTableDropdownProvider</see> class.
-The name of the MDO list is 'y_equipment'.
+The name of the MDO list is 'y_car'.

 ## Additional Attributes